viamrobotics/docs/docs/registry/create/_index.md

 {{% alert title="Note" color="note" %}}

-Note that PyInstaller does not support relative imports in entrypoints (imports starting with `.`).
+PyInstaller does not support relative imports in entrypoints (imports starting with `.`).
-If you get 'ImportError: attempted relative import with no known parent package', set up a stub entrypoint as described on [GitHub](https://github.com/pyinstaller/pyinstaller/issues/2560).
+If you get `"ImportError: attempted relative import with no known parent package"`, set up a stub entrypoint as described on [GitHub](https://github.com/pyinstaller/pyinstaller/issues/2560).

 In addition, PyInstaller does not support cross-compiling: you must compile your module on the target architecture you wish to support.
 For example, you cannot run a module on a Linux `arm64` system if you compiled it using PyInstaller on a Linux `amd64` system.
+Viam makes this easy to manage by providing a build system for modules.
+Follow [these instructions](/fleet/cli/#using-the-build-subcommand) to automatically build for each system your module can support using Viam's [CLI](/fleet/cli/).

 {{% /alert %}}